Index syndication

 Archive for iphone

-Wordpress 2.7 RC1 on iPhone
+WordPress 2.7 RC1 on iPhone

 Now that I am using wordpress 2.7, I thought it would be good to test the iPhone app for wordpress.
 This is written on the app itself.
 I would say that although useful it seems to be more favorable to blog from a computer.
 The iPhone is suited to short spurts of typing, more on the realms of SMS or twitter.